What is Qualcomm Snapdragon Spaces?

 Other early-access AR developers include Felix & Paul Studios, holo|one, Overlay, Scope AR, TRIPP, Tiny Rebel Games, NZXR, forwARdgame, Resolution Games, and Trigger Global.

-Although Samsung hasn't signed on as of yet, most of the other top-selling Android brands have partnered with Qualcomm for this program.
+Most of the top-selling Android brands have partnered with Qualcomm for this program.
 And T-Mobile's partnership proves that AR devs will rely heavily on 5G to power some experiences, in order to ensure AR glasses can become more compact while still powering life-like experiences.

 Is Snapdragon Spaces the future of AR?